AlgoTradingHub/theplatform-book/source/reference/assign/assign0.md

 # 0: FileText

-Read text file, applying separator as left argument
+Reads a text file

 **Syntax:** ```x 0: y; 0:[x;y]```

-Where left argument is string, right argument is a symbol path to the file to be readed
+Where left argument is a separator represented with a string, right argument is a symbol path to the file to be read.

 ```o
 o)0:["\n";`:f.txt]